Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Extension of the latent regression model

-where $G_0$ defines a baseline distribution on $\mathbb{R}^n \times \mathbb{R}^p$ for the Dirichlet process prior, satisfying $E(G)=G_0$, and $\gamma$ is a concentration parameter.
-For the ease of understanding, we can equivalently view model \eqref{dpm1}-\eqref{dpm2} as the limit of the following finite mixture model with $K$ components when $K\rightarrow \infty$:
+where $G_0$ defines a baseline distribution on $\mathbb{R}^{N+L}$, and $\gamma$ is a concentration parameter.
+For the ease of understanding, we can equivalently view model \eqref{eq:BARCM1}-\eqref{eq:BARCM2} as the limit of the following finite mixture model with $K$ components when $K\rightarrow \infty$:

-where the latent variable $q_j\in \{1,2,\ldots, K\}$ indicates the cluster allocation of ranker $j$, and $\bm{\mu}^{\langle k\rangle}$ corresponds to the common underlying score vector for rankers in cluster $k$.
+where the latent variable $c_j\in \{1,2,\ldots, K\}$ indicates the cluster allocation of ranker $j$, and $\bm{\mu}^{\langle k\rangle}$ corresponds to the common underlying score vector for rankers in cluster $k$.